nvmwill/nexmo-developer/_documentation/en/bulk/guides/using-the-customer-dashboard.md

 ---
-title: Using the Campaign API Dashboard
+title: Using the Dashboard to Set Up an Outbound Messaging Campaign
-description: How to use the Campaign API Dashboard to send bulk messaging campaigns.
+description: How to use the dashboard to send bulk messaging campaigns.
+product: bulk
-navigation_weight: 0
+navigation_weight: 1
 ---

-# Using the Campaign API Dashboard
+# Using the Dashboard

 Content here